What is a seizure?

 What happens in a seizure?

-The brain affects the whole body therefore different parts of the body are affected depending which part of the brain is involved.
+The brain affects the whole body.
+Therefore, different parts of the body are affected depending on which part of the brain is involved.
 A seizure can be anything from an absence seizure – which can be a brief lack of awareness, right through to a tonic-clonic seizure where the whole body is involved in uncontrolled movements.

 Seizures typically last just a few minutes or less.
 During that time the body is less able to circulate blood to the brain and so it is vital to call the emergency services (or administer medication to stop the seizure if prescribed) if the seizure lasts for more than 5 minutes or if there are repeated seizures.